akwarii/asc/CLI-review.md

 - The same goes for `--data.pred_dataset`, where only a few of the datasets quoted in the description can be used in practice by the code.

+Answer: same answer as above

 - The description for `--data.pre_transforms` and `--data.transforms` could be more detailed, and in particular present the transforms implemented in the code with examples of how to use them.
 For now, the description is a bit too vague and doesn't present these arguments, nor does it explain how to use them.
 It is also not ideal that `--data.pre_transforms.help` and `--data.transforms.help` already require knowing the transforms beforehand, as many users may just not know and skip these (important) features altogether.

+Answer: I agree.
+The easy solution is to update the docstring but we can't detail every transform in the docstring nor in the help message as it will be too much.

 ```text
   --data.pre_transforms.help